EOP-OMB/payment-accuracy/website/pages/programs/ssa-old-age-survivors-and-disability-insurance-oasdi.md

     \ sharing cyber threat information with our Federal and industry partners, and\
     \ moving toward a Zero Trust Architecture that focuses on the secure flow of information\
     \ from the network perimeter across the enterprise."
-  rap6: The fiscal year 2023 President’s Budget included resources for internal controls
-    to maintain our level of improper payments.
-As part of our stewardship responsibilities and our efforts to reduce improper payments, we also requested funding for program integrity activities.
-Many of the tools we use, such as our medical Continuing Disability Reviews, work Continuing Disability Reviews, and the Cooperative Disability Investigations program, save billions of program dollars with a proportionally small investment of administrative resources.
+  Confidence_Level: 95% to <100%
-  rnp3: 'We remain focused on our strategic objectives and agency goals to ensure
+  Corrective_Actions_Proportion: 'We remain focused on our strategic objectives and
-    stewardship and improve program integrity by reducing improper payments.
+    agency goals to ensure stewardship and improve program integrity by reducing improper payments.
 We monitor and evaluate existing initiatives and developed a comprehensive approach to identify and support new and planned reduction initiatives that target the root causes of leading causes of improper payments.
 These efforts serve to prioritize and drive business process, policy, and automation improvements.
 The purpose of this effort is to strategically align agency wide initiatives that will have the most significant impact to the detection and prevention of improper payments.

     We identify and measure the root causes of improper payments.
 We are documenting